KonstantinSN/KonstantinSN/README.md

 - Hello world!
-- 👋 Hi, I’m @KonstantinSN
+- 👋 Hi, I’m Konstantin Sivokha
-- 👀 I’m interested in ...
+- 👀 I’m interested in general Information Technology and particularly AI
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Blockchain, AI, robotics technology
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on start-up
-- 📫 How to reach me ...

 <!---
 KonstantinSN/KonstantinSN is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.